Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Numerical Results

-We now turn our attention to the multi-bit-ADC case.
-To determine the quantization labels and levels we approximate the channel output by a Gaussian random variable and use the Lloyd-Max algorithm \cite{max60a, lloyd82a}.\footnote{For the system-parameter values chosen in this section, a uniform quantizer yields similar performance.} The motivation behind the Gaussian approximation is that the per-antenna received signal converges to a Gaussian random variable with zero mean and variance $K \snr + 1$ as the number of users grows.

-\subsection{Dependence on ADC resolution}
+\subsubsection{Dependence on ADC Resolution}

-Focusing on 64-QAM and ZF, we compare in \fref{fig:multi_user_rate_vs_snr_both} the achievable rate computed using \eqref{eq:achRate_MassiveMIMO} and \eqref{eq:mutinfo_MassiveMIMO} as a function of the ADC resolution and the SNR.\footnote{Also in the multi-bit-ADC case, one can derive a Gaussian approximation to the achievable rate similar to \eqref{eq:highSNRapprox}, this approximation is not detailed for space constraints.} We observe that with two-bit ADCs, the achievable rate increases significantly compared to the one-bit-ADC case.
-For example, at $\snr = -10$\,dB, we achieve 90\% of the infinite-precision rate, compared to 71\% with one-bit ADCs.
-Increasing the ADC resolution beyond four bits seems unnecessary for the system parameters considered in \fref{fig:multi_user_rate_vs_snr_both}.
+Focusing on 64-QAM and ZF, we compare in \fref{fig:multi_user_rate_vs_snr_both} the achievable rate as a function of the ADC resolution and the SNR.
+We observe that with 2-bit ADCs, the achievable rate increases significantly compared to the 1-bit-ADC case.
+For example, at $\snr = -10$\,dB, we achieve 90\% of the infinite-resolution rate, compared to 71\% with 1-bit ADCs.
+Increasing the ADC resolution beyond $3$~bits seems unnecessary for the system parameters considered in \fref{fig:multi_user_rate_vs_snr_both}. {This conclusion is supported by both the approximation for finite-cardinality constellations and the one for Gaussian inputs. }{We note that the Gaussian approximation~\eqref{eq:rate_approx_ZF} is again accurate at low SNR.
+Furthermore, as expected its accuracy increases with the ADC resolution.}